JorgenDIF/pp5-frontend/README.md

 ### <a id="future-features">Future Features</a>
 **Important**
-- I initially planned to update the models and handle category, mood, and feeling directly in the backend, allowing for more flexibility and proper storage in the database.
-Due to time constraints, I had to implement them on the frontend for now.
-This is a clear future feature that I will address by integrating these fields into the backend models and ensuring a more scalable solution in later iterations.
+- Initially, I intended to manage the category, mood, and feeling fields dynamically from the backend, which would allow for simpler updates by only modifying the models.
+However, due to time constraints, I implemented these fields both in the backend models and in the frontend.
+By hardcoding the options in both the frontend and backend, the fields are currently functional but lack flexibility.
+Moving forward, I plan to streamline this by updating only the backend models, so that any changes will automatically propagate to the frontend, resulting in a more dynamic and scalable solution.

 ## <a id="technologies-used">Technologies Used</a>